Good Hotel Guide Review

 all year except 23–28 Dec.

-2 lounges, breakfast room, free Wi-Fi, in-room TV (Freeview), small walled garden, unsuitable for disabled.
+2 lounges, breakfast room, honesty bar, in-room TV (Freeview), small walled garden, bicycle storage, bike hire on request, parking in public car park, unsuitable for disabled.

 all ages welcomed, cots free, extra bed £25.

 B&B doubles from £125.
 2-night min. stay Apr–Oct and some peak weekends.